 - A. Digital Recorder: The digital recorder purchased should have an eternal output plug, so headphones can be used and (preferably) an external microphone plug (to allow high quality recording).
 Price range for recorders should range from \$75.00 and up. - B. Stop Watch: Either an electronic or mechanical stopwatch should be purchased.
 Electronic stop watches cost about \$15.00 and may be purchased at Best Buy, Radio Shack or online.
-Mechanical stopwatches may also be used. - C. Nametags: Obtained from the Director of Clinical Services.
-Cost of name tags are covered in the semester practicum fees.
-Nametags are to be worn at all times in the clinic. - D. Penlight: Penlights can be purchased at Parkway Scrubs 2006 Memorial Parkway Southwest Huntsville, AL 35801; (256) 536-5367. - E. Lab coats: Lab coats are required for Advanced Practicum.
-Cost of lab coats are covered in the semester practicum fees.
-Lab coats must be ordered by Parkway Scrubs 2006 Memorial Parkway Southwest Huntsville, AL 35801; (256) 536-5367.
+Mechanical stopwatches may also be used. - C. Nametags: AAMU Student ID. - D. Penlight: Penlights can be purchased at Parkway Scrubs 2006 Memorial Parkway Southwest Huntsville, AL 35801; (256) 536-5367. - E. AAMU CSD Scrubs: AAMU CSD Scrubs are required for Advanced Practicum.
+Scrubs must be ordered by Parkway Scrubs 2006 Memorial Parkway Southwest Huntsville, AL 35801; (256) 536-5367. - F. PPE (gloves, masks, and face shields) will be supplied to all students seeing clients on site.